huenique/pragmail/README.md

 pragmail is a library for retrieving email messages for other useful software applications.

-It's tightly based on several of Python's built-in modules for internet protocols and support, maintaining the same degree of user flexibility.
+It extends Python's built-in modules for internet protocols and support, maintaining the same degree of user flexibility.

 Example usage:
 ```python